LGD-P/Hash-Checker/readme.md

 auto-compplete of dir path to be more accurate

 - After getting the report in console, a `report_{hash_numer}.html` is also available in the current dir

+### Duplication Check :

+- a report formated like `scan_report_06-06-2025--14-40-33.txt` will appear in the current directory where you execute this tool

 ----------